-As I mentioned above, don't send me any recipe, because I will never publish it.
+As I mentioned above, don't send me any recipes, because I will never publish them.

-Within my story, I was able to talk for the Sardines, Extra Virgin Olive Oil, Vienna Sausages, and Honey.
+Within my story, I was able to talk about the Sardines, Extra Virgin Olive Oil, Vienna Sausages, and Honey.
 How do you like that?

 I hope that you liked this comedic article.